James Rodríguez: 2018 World Cup, 2019 Copa América and 2021 Copa América

-On 4 June 2018, James was selected in Colombia's 23-man squad for the 2018 FIFA World Cup in Russia.
-James did not start in the opening game against Japan after a calf injury during training.
+On 4 June 2018, Rodríguez was selected in Colombia's 23-man squad for the 2018 FIFA World Cup in Russia.
+He did not start in the opening game against Japan after a calf injury during training.
 He came as a substitute in the 59th minute for Juan Quintero.
 On 24 June 2018, he provided two assists in a 3–0 victory over Poland and was named as the Man of the Match.
-James had to be substituted in the 30th minute in the final match of the group stage against Senegal due to the injury.
-James played in all three matches during the group phase, but was forced to sit out of Colombia's last 16 match against England.
+Rodríguez had to be substituted in the 30th minute in the final match of the group stage against Senegal due to the injury.
+He played in all three matches during the group phase, but was forced to sit out of Colombia's last 16 match against England.
 Colombia lost 4–3 on penalties against England and were eliminated from the World Cup.
-James was unable to score in those three matches.
+He was unable to score in those three matches.

-2019 Copa América

-On 30 May 2019, James was included in the 23-man final Colombia squad for the 2019 Copa América.
-In the quarter-finals of the tournament against defending champions Chile on 28 June, following a 0–0 draw after regulation time, James scored in the resulting penalty shoot-out; however, Colombia were defeated 5–4 and were eliminated from the competition.
+On 30 May 2019, Rodríguez was included in the 23-man final Colombia squad for the 2019 Copa América.
+In the quarter-finals of the tournament against defending champions Chile on 28 June, following a 0–0 draw after regulation time, he scored in the resulting penalty shoot-out; however, Colombia were defeated 5–4 and were eliminated from the competition.
+On 28 May 2021, Rodríguez was ruled out of the squad for the 2021 Copa América due to his lack of conditioning, i.e. for not having the optimal physical level, as he had recently been recovering from injury.